 Ainhoa blushes as she alternates between glancing at me and following the road.

 “Asier, I’m not sure that’s the appropriate lesson for what has happened to you, and what you did to me.
 I’m married, I have a daughter…”

-Ainhoa doesn’t reply, and there is silence between us for the rest of the trip.
+Both of us remain silent for the rest of the trip.

 I had walked around Hondarribia plenty of times during my couple of decades as a ghost, but I had never roamed through the outskirts where this Asier guy lived.
-It’s a small community surrounded by ivy-covered walls, and adjoined to a graveyard no less, which I thought was a nice touch.
-On the other side of the road extends the peaceful countryside common to this province.
-Once Ainhoa finds the way into the community, she drives around columns of neatly arranged two-story homes.
-There is at least a car parked in front of most of the houses I look at, but otherwise the silence doesn’t suggest that people live inside those buildings.
+It’s a small community surrounded by ivy-covered walls, and adjoined to a graveyard of all places, which I thought was a nice touch.
+On the other side of the road extends the rolling countryside common to this province.
+Once Ainhoa finds the way into the community, she drives around a column of neatly arranged two-story homes.
+There are cars parked in front of a couple of the houses, but otherwise the silence suggests that the buildings are deserted.

 Once we get out of the car in front of the house that apparently belongs to me, I grow giddy.

 “Damn, this place looks like three to four times as big as I would have expected.
 How the hell can I afford it?
 Do I have a job that good?”

 Ainhoa seems impressed as well.
 I guess Asier bought this house in the last couple of years.